The man didn’t flinch, continuing to smile.

 She put the book away and left her room.

 No one paid attention to the child wandering around the building by herself.
-They were too busy cleaning, dusting, arranging, and a whole slew of other things to make the building look like more like a museum than it already did.
+They were too busy cleaning, dusting, arranging, and a whole slew of other things to make the building look more like a museum than it already did.

 She ended up in the kitchen.